-State agencies must complete a Lease/Purchase Analysis (LPA) to determine best value when contemplating a lease/rental and retain a copy for future audit purposes (SAM 3710).
+California State agencies must complete a Lease/Purchase Analysis (LPA) to determine best value when contemplating a lease/rental and retain a copy for future audit purposes (SAM 3710).

-For short-term rental equipment, the lease/purchase analysis must be approved by DGS Office of legal Services.
+For short-term rental equipment, the lease/purchase analysis must be approved by DGS Office of Legal Services.

 The lease/purchase analysis for all other purchases must be approved by the Department of General Services, GS SMart State Financial Marketplace.
-Buyers may contact the GS SMart Administrator, Kris Bianchini via e-mail at kristopher.bianchini@dgs.ca.gov for further information.
+Buyers may contact the GS SMart Unit via e-mail at SFM@dgs.ca.gov for further information.